Harenabs21/SYS2-Java-CLI/README.md

 ```

 - insert new elements in the table
-- select elements in the table with line limit
 you can use the command next:
 ```sh
 java -jar sys2db.jar newconnection <first_name>